-Why You are Not Getting The Behaviours You Want In The Workplace And What To Do About It
+Why You are Not Getting The Behaviors You Want In The Workplace And What To Do About It

 At 24 years old, I entered the full-time working world as a Quality Control Supervisor for a local beverage manufacturer.
 I have to admit, it was quite the introduction.
 For the most part, I encountered friendliness, but employees were generally free to display the “unfiltered” version of themselves.
 One day, I attempted to correct a worker on the production line whose action posed a quality threat and it became quickly apparent that he didn’t want to be corrected by the “new guy.”
-As a result, my pleasant approach was met with a facial tone, attitude and behavior that represented what seemed to be severe “emotional baggage” or mummy and daddy issues.
+As a result, my pleasant approach was met with a facial tone, attitude and behavior that represented what seemed to be severe “emotional baggage” or “mummy and daddy” issues.
 At the time, I left it alone and asked myself, how could this company tolerate this?
-But, over my two and the half years at the company, I developed my own “baggage,” matching the aggressiveness I met as I went along.
+But, over my two and a half years at the company, I developed my own “baggage,” matching the aggressiveness I met as I went along.
 If the company was not assessing him, they wouldn’t assess me either so I felt comfortable telling people exactly how I felt.
-This was not only unacceptable, it was dangerous as this behaviour could have become a normal part of me.
-Luckily that didn’t happen since I left that job after two and a half years.
+This was not only unacceptable, but it was also dangerous as this behavior could have potentially become a habit for me.
+Luckily that didn’t happen, since I left that job after two and a half years.

-How many times have we seen behaviours in the workplace that just keeps back productivity?
-Whether it’s someone constantly arriving late, someone who constantly complains or people using cell phones for personal calls on work time, we can all admit that it can be a source of frustration.
-Sometimes, we may be able to talk things through but issues can sometimes become worse especially when the problem is someone’s behavior.
-Some of the questions I usually get in this area include: How can we get the behaviours we want?
+How many times have we seen behaviors in the workplace that hampers productivity?
+Whether it’s someone constantly arriving late, someone who constantly complains, or people using cell phones for personal calls on work time, we can all admit that it can be a source of frustration for colleagues and leaders.
+Sometimes, we may be able to talk things through but issues can sometimes become worse, especially when the problem is someone’s behavior.
+Some of the questions I usually get in this area include: How can we get the behaviors we want?
 How can I motivate these people?
 And how can I get these two people to get along?

-Many will consider certain behaviours to be “difficult” and whenever we experience them, we have a tendency to give the person a label such as “idiot,” “fool” or “bitch,” but there is no solution for a label.
-If we focus on behavior instead of the label, then we can see a solution as it gives us more control and in effect, more power to effect change.
-Regardless of how the behaviour initiated, two things that we must all remember is:
+Many will consider certain behaviors to be “difficult” and whenever we experience them, we have a tendency to give the person a label such as “idiot,” “fool” or “bitch,” but there is no solution for a label.
+If we focus on behavior instead of the label, then we can see a solution as it gives us more control, and in effect, more power to create change.
+Regardless of how the behavior initiated, two things that we must all remember is:

 a.
 Behaviour is a choice and can become (automatic) habits if continued for too long.